-Small defects may never cause a problem and may be found incidentally.
-It's also possible that small atrial septal defects may close on their own during infancy or early childhood.
+Small defects might be found by chance and never cause a problem.
+Some small atrial septal defects close during infancy or early childhood.

-Many babies born with atrial septal defects don't have associated signs or symptoms.
-In adults, signs or symptoms may begin around age 30, but in some cases signs and symptoms may not occur until decades later.
+Many babies born with atrial septal defects have no signs or symptoms.
+Signs or symptoms can begin in adulthood.

-Atrial septal defect signs and symptoms may include:
+Atrial septal defect signs and symptoms can include:

 - Shortness of breath, especially when exercising

 - Heart murmur, a whooshing sound that can be heard through a stethoscope

 Contact your doctor if you or your child has:

 - Easy tiring, especially after activity